[ Return to the Page Directory ] [ Back to the Home Page ]

 "El Shaddai"

 Have you ever been given a personal promise or direction from the Lord that all of a sudden looked like it was not going to come to pass?
 You held on to that promise and many times just the thought of it's completion brought a smile to your face.
-Then one day an adverse condition arose, from out of no where, and it challenged all that you ever believed would come to pass.
+Then one day an adverse situation arose, from out of no where, and it challenged all that you ever believed would come to pass.
 These are the moments of our lives when we encounter the cross roads of faith.

-There was a man who stood against all of this "unbelief" - Caleb.
-In fact Caleb said in verse 30; "Let's go up at once and take possession, for we are well able to overcome it."
-Caleb was saying, "Yes, there are obstacles, but God will bring us through, it is as God said!"
-The people did not listen to the faith of Caleb, instead they "believed," or put their faith in the bad or evil report.
-Why was the report evil when they stated the natural, obvious truth?
-It became evil when they doubted the Word of God, what He said He would do.
+In the midst of all of the doom and gloom that was being spread throughout the assembly of the people, there was one man who stood up against all of this "unbelief" - Caleb.
+In fact, Caleb said in verse 30; "Let's go up at once and take possession, for we are well able to overcome it."
+I like Caleb, he didn't mince his words and he got right to the point.
+Notice his assertiveness based upon the promise of God; "Let's go take possession of it," he didn't say; "let's go in and struggle and fight and hope we can somehow come out on top." -no, he believed God and in a sense was saying; "let's go in and take it, it's ours.
+Yes, there are obstacles, but God will bring us through in victory, look what He's done for us so far - come on, it is as God said!"
+Sadly, the people didn't listen to the faith of Caleb, instead they chose to believe or put their faith in the bad or evil report.
+Why was the report evil when the other spies stated the natural, obvious truth?
+It became evil when they doubted the Word of God, that God would back or stand behind what He said He would do.
+They chose to put their faith in the circumstances ability to overcome them.
+In a sense, they were calling God a liar.
 Unbelief, pure and simple!!!

 All that night the people cried, and wept, saying; "Why has the Lord brought us to this land to fall by the sword."
-And with that they began to form a "Back to Egypt" committee.
+Notice how the fear gripped them at their very core and began to escalate their emotional state, which eventually led them to begin to form a "Let's Go Back to Egypt" committee.
 These are the very people who had seen the miracles of the Lord, the strength and power of God, and yet they allowed fear to rule their destiny.
-The Lord brought judgment upon the people and said that they were condemned to wander in the wilderness until they all had died off.
-Only their children would enter in and possess the land, and 40 years later that became a reality.
+Fear will always paralyze, pollute and poison your faith if left unchecked.
+Fear must always be dealt with in a very firm and decisive manner when it comes to the promises of God.
+I love the acronym for F.E.A.R. - False Evidence Appearing Real.

 Dan Downey